-Closing a business card while preserving your credit score
+Closing a business credit card may hurt your personal credit score as much as closing a personal card.

 Dear Your Business Credit,